ReticulatedSpline/strlog/README.md

 - `test`: holds the unit tests.

 #### Licenses
-Code original to the project is licensed under AGPL with the exception of the [Epilogue font](https://github.com/Etcetera-Type-Co/epilogue), which is covered under the Open Font License.
+Code original to the project is licensed under AGPL with the exception of the [SUSE font](https://github.com/SUSE/suse-font), which is covered under the Open Font License.